Extensions

 Most people will only need this if they already downloaded an add-on file elsewhere.

-If the file does not install, the most common reasons are:
+If a file does not install, the most common reasons are:

 -